dleurs/ApiRestFlask/MyApiRest/README.md

 # ApiRestFlask
-Discovering API REST with a simple implementation with Flask - School (TSP) project
+Discovering API REST with a simple implementation with Flask - School project